-New schools, community and health facilities
+New schools, community and health facilities 2.42.
+Existing facilities are at capacity in the

 2.42 Existing facilities are at capacity in the local area.
 The development provides the opportunity to deliver new facilities to meet the needs of local people and new residents.